About Saint Louis University

 About the Position

-The School for Professional Studies at Saint Louis University invites applications for two (2) open-rank, non-tenure track, full-time faculty positions to teach on-campus in the Master of Science in Cybersecurity Global Graduate program.
-Candidates should have a Ph.D. in Cybersecurity, Information Security, Computer Information Systems, Computer Science, or a closely related discipline.
+The School for Professional Studies at Saint Louis University invites applications for two (2) open-rank, non-tenure track, full-time faculty positions to teach on-campus in the Master of Science in Analytics Global Graduate program.
+Candidates should have a Ph.D. in Business Administration, Computer Science, Data Science, Machine Learning, Information Systems, or a closely related discipline where Analytics is emphasized.
 ABD candidates in these fields may be considered.
 Those with a master’s degree in these disciplines may be considered but only if the candidate can demonstrate extensive industry experience and certifications.

 The School for Professional Studies offers globally accessible, academic, professional, and continuing education programs for students in Saint Louis University's Jesuit tradition of excellence.
 Faculty and staff promote a student-centered, innovative, and enterprising environment built on a foundation of integrity, accountability, and collaboration.
 The School provides undergraduate degrees, graduate degrees, professional certificates, and post-baccalaureate certificates.